nus-cs2103-AY2122S2/ip/docs/README.md

 ## Quick Start
 1. Ensure that Java `11` or above is installed your computer.
-2. Download the latest `duke.jar` from
+2. Download the latest `PinkPandaBot.jar` from
 [here](https://github.com/SimJM/ip/releases).
 3. Copy the file to a folder you want to use as the home folder for Arthur.